Measurability and continuity of parametric low-rank approximation in Hilbert spaces: linear operators and random variables: Preliminaries and notation

-From the perspective of low-rank approximation, SVD is extremely interesting as it allows to easily identify optimal low-rank approximants.
-In fact, one can prove that for every $n\le r$, the best $n$-rank approximation of $A$ is given by truncating the series in Eq. \eqref{eq:svd} at $i=n.$ For later reference, we formalize this fact in the Lemma right below, which is ultimately a more abstract version of the well-known Eckart-Young Lemma \cite{eckart1936approximation}.
-Given that the infinite-dimensional case is rarely discussed in detail, the interested reader can find a corresponding proof in \ref{appendix:classical-proofs}.
+From the perspective of low-rank approximation, SVD is extremely useful as it allows to easily identify optimal low-rank approximants.
+In fact, one can prove that for every $n\le r$, the best $n$-rank approximation of $A$ is given by truncating the series in Eq. \eqref{eq:svd} at $i=n.$ For later reference, we formalize this fact in the Lemma right below, which is ultimately a more abstract version of the well-known Eckart-Young Lemma \cite{eckart1936approximation}. \review{Notably, while the representation formula \eqref{eq:svd} is commonly found in standard textbooks—see, for example, \cite[Chapter V.3]{kato2013perturbation} or \cite[Exercise VI.47]{reed1980methods}—discussions on the optimality and uniqueness of the singular value decomposition (SVD) are typically restricted to the finite-dimensional setting, as in \cite{eckart1936approximation}, and are rarely addressed in the broader context of separable Hilbert spaces.
+To bridge this gap, we provide the interested reader with a complementary proof of the Lemma presented below: see Appendix~\ref{appendix:classical-proofs}.}\\